Colorado law helps struggling homeowners who are trying to work out an alternative to foreclosure, such as a loan modification.

-A new law in Colorado (House Bill 14-1295) will help struggling homeowners who are trying to work out an alternative to foreclosure, such as a loan modification.
-Under the new law, mortgage lenders and servicers (companies that manage mortgage accounts), cannot continue with a foreclosure while a homeowner is in the process of applying for a loan modification or another alternative to foreclosure.
-Lenders and servicers must also appoint a single point of contact for the homeowner to communicate with during the foreclosure process.
+Under Colorado law, mortgage servicers (companies that manage mortgage accounts), cannot continue with a foreclosure while a homeowner is in the process of applying for a loan modification or another alternative to foreclosure.
+Servicers must also appoint a single point of contact for the homeowner to communicate with during the foreclosure process.

-On May 9, 2014, Governor John Hickenlooper approved House Bill (HB) 14-1295, which is designed to help homeowners who are facing foreclosure in Colorado.
+On May 9, 2014, Governor John Hickenlooper approved House Bill (HB) 14-1295, which was designed to help homeowners who are facing foreclosure in Colorado.

-The protections of Colorado’s new law apply to mortgage loans for residential properties that are:
+The protections of this law apply to mortgage loans for residential properties that are:

 Some smaller servicers are exempt from the main provisions of HB 14-1295.
 (Also, a servicer that complies with the Federal Consumer Financial Protection Bureau (CFPB) rules is deemed in compliance with the law.)

-Under HB 14-1295, there are two key protections for homeowners who are seeking a way to avoid a foreclosure:
+Under Colorado law, there are two key protections for homeowners who are seeking a way to avoid a foreclosure:

 Dual tracking occurs when the lender or servicer proceeds with a foreclosure even though the homeowner is pursuing loss mitigation. (“Loss mitigation” is the term lenders and servicers use to describe the process used to resolve defaulted mortgage loans.
 For example, a loan modification is a form of loss mitigation.)